samuel-stidham/c-project-sample/README.md

 # c-project-sample

-c-project-sample is an example project built on the robust [dqfan2012/c-project-skeleton-v2](https://github.com/dqfan2012/c-project-skeleton-v2).
+c-project-sample is an example project built on the robust [samuel-stidham/c-project-skeleton](https://github.com/samuel-stidham/c-project-skeleton).
 This project demonstrates a clean, modular structure for C development on Linux and macOS, with integrated static analysis, unit testing (using Check), and a streamlined Makefile workflow.

+## Moved From Repo

+This repository was moved from [dqfan2012/c-project-skeleton](https://github.com/dqfan2012/c-project-skeleton)

 ## Overview